 Oh, she’d just bet he had.
 Adam Brody was holding out on her, and she was no one’s fool.
 “I’m not just a vampire,” she whispered, watching closely for his response as she stepped toward him and brushed her body against his.
 Mmm, she liked the way he felt.
 Liked the hard steel of his muscles.
 “I’m a very hungry vampire.”
-Her hand lifted and Maya trailed her fingers down his throat.
+Her hand lifted, and Maya trailed her fingers down his throat.

+Maya hadn’t exactly been bullshitting him.
+She was hungry.
 The wound on her side had yet to close—it’d be several hours before she healed completely.
 She was still bleeding, and she’d already lost too much blood.

-Blood loss weakened her, it weakened all vamps.
+Blood loss weakened her.
+It weakened all vamps.
 If they lost too much, they could die.

 Maya rose onto her toes.
 Her breath blew over his skin.
 Her heart began to drum faster as anticipation filled her.
 She could almost taste him.

 Adam’s hand was still wrapped around her arm.
-His fingers tightened and she heard him draw in a sudden, sharp breath.
+His fingers tightened, and she heard him draw in a sudden, sharp breath.

 She made it a habit not to hurt humans unless she had to do so.

-Now, monsters, well, they were a different matter.
+But monsters—they were a different matter.

 Just a taste.

 He pushed her back and stared down at her with eyes that blazed with fury.
 “If you want to drink from me, then you have to agree to help me.”